VTTI/GNN-based-intersection-safety/README.md

 `dataset_featurizer.py`: This file is responsible for extracting node features, edge features, and the adjacency matrix from the JSON graphs corresponding to each frame of the video.

 `model.py`: This file contains details about the model architecture.
 Modify it according to your specific requirements.
 Note that not all models support both node and edge features.
 Refer to [PyTorch Geometric GNN Cheat Sheet](https://pytorch-geometric.readthedocs.io/en/latest/cheatsheet/gnn_cheatsheet.html) to choose an appropriate model based on your data characteristics.

+`train.py`: Run this file once the dataset has been formatted and dependencies have been installed